DataLiteracyPlayground/DataLiteracyPlayground/CONTRIBUTING.md

 ## Intellectual Property

-My contributing to this project you agree that you contributions will be subject to the Creative Commons license:
+By contributing to this project you agree that you contributions will be subject to the Creative Commons license:
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons Licence" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>

 ## How to contribute